Q&A: Picnic Safety

 I love eating outdoors.
 What meal wouldn’t be better when paired with fresh air and rays of sunshine?
 But when you take your meals outside, you open the door to a few safety risks – some of which you may not consider a risk at all.

-Here are some common questions my patients ask me about safety considerations when eating outside.
+Here are some common questions about safety considerations when eating outside.

 What are common picnic safety risks?